Here are some FAQs regarding the ORQE Exams:

 How are the Exams scored? – Each correct answer will receive 2 points.
 An incorrect answer receives minus 1 point.
 Any unanswered question (including choosing the No Answer option) receives zero points.
 Students are welcome to change their answers.

 Should students be supervised while taking the Exams? – As much as possible, yes.
 Please make sure that their name and grade are entered correctly and help them stay focused on the Exams.
 Also, those supervising must avoid assisting students, as tempting as it may be.
 Students should determine the answers to questions entirely on their own and without any other resources than their brain (including the internet).
 Please also instruct them not to discuss the Exams in case other students have yet to take them.

-What is the deadline for students to take Exams? – For the History Bee and Science Bee, students have until Midnight PST at the end of the day on January 21, 2020.
+What is the deadline for students to take Exams? – For the History Bee and Science Bee, students have until Midnight PST at the end of the day on January 31, 2020 (extended).
 At that point, we will begin assessing who has qualified in preparation for opening Regional Finals registration in early February.
 For Geography, students will be able to take the Exam until the National Championships registration closes in May.